bluerobotics/ardusub-gitbook/developers/developers.md

 The available board types can be seen by entering `make` with no arguments.

+### WAF
+Waf is a global build system for ArduPilot repository, it's necessary to be inside the root folder of ArduPilot to use it.
+You can check how to use waf with:

+	./waf --help

+To configure waf to build ArduSub for Pixhawk 1:

+	./waf configure --board px4-v2

+And to compile:

+	./waf build sub

-## Uploading Locally
+#### Uploading Locally

-To upload the code to a PixHawk or similar controller, add `-upload` to the build command.
-For example:
+This only works with a direct USB connection to the Pixhawk, and to upload the code:

+**make**: Add `-upload` to `make` build command (only works after building with `make`).

 	make px4-v2-upload

-This only works with a direct USB connection to the Pixhawk.
+**waf**: Use `--upload` with the vehicle type (only works after configuring and building with `waf` before).

+	./waf --upload sub

-## Uploading Remotely
+### Uploading Remotely

 With an Ethernet tether and companion computer, it is possible to flash the Pixhawk firmware through the companion computer - no need to directly access the Pixhawk.

 #### Flashing From the Command Line

 	ssh pi@192.168.2.2 "/home/pi/companion/tools/flash_px4.py --stdin" < ArduSub-v2.px4

 #### Flashing Via Web Interface

 	Navigate to [192.168.2.2:2770/system](http://192.168.2.2:2770/system) in your browser.
 Under the 'Pixhawk Firmware Update' section, click 'Browse' and select the firmware file (.px4) saved on your computer.
 Click 'Upload' and wait for the flashing process to complete.